gulsahsamut/test1/Protocol.md

 | Cheese_n |

 ## Proof-Of-Work
-* It is a procedure to validate a cheese upon previous valid cheese in the cheese-stack
+* It is a procedure to validate a cheese upon previous valid cheese in the cheese-stack.
-* This process is carried out by finding a correct nonce for the unit_of_information in the cheese so that the hash of the smell starts with 00 (two zeros)
+* This process is carried out by finding a correct nonce for the unit_of_information in the cheese so that the hash of the smell starts with 00 (two zeros).